 (3) Class 4 cross-sections should be verified in accordance with prEN 1993-1-5.

-(4) Determination of the buckling length of primary piles having a free length should be in accordance with 8.4.3 (6) and Fig. 8.7.
+(4) Determination of the buckling length of primary piles having a free length should be in accordance with 8.4.3 (6) and Figure 8.7.

-(5) For primary piles having a dominant retaining function the buckling length (for the buckling direction perpendicular to the wall) should be obtained from the bending moment diagram, in accordance with 8.3.4 (6) and Fig. 8.3 or 8.4.
+(5) For primary piles having a dominant retaining function the buckling length (for the buckling direction perpendicular to the wall) should be obtained from the bending moment diagram, in accordance with 8.3.4 (6) and Figure 8.3 or 8.4.

 (6) If primary piles loaded in compression and/or bending have a free length of the compression flange or have a compression flange embedded in low to medium dense coarse soil or low to very low strength fine soil, they should be verified for lateral torsional buckling.
-Determination of the buckling length of primary piles having a free length of the compression flange should be in accordance with 8.8.3 (4) and Fig. 8.11.
+Determination of the buckling length of primary piles having a free length of the compression flange should be in accordance with 8.8.3 (4) and Figure 8.11.

 (7) Transverse bending stresses due to the design forces introduced by the secondary elements via connections should be considered in accordance with 8.8.5, see Figure 8.12.